Published September 21, 2018 in Warp & Woof

 The whole city was placed in a state of emergency.
 The storm was a character-builder, much as the 1936-37 Sit Down Strikes were in this UAW town.
 People remember it.
 Survivors tell their children and grandchildren about it.
 Flint received an “All American City Award” for its disaster response.

-The storm’s path extended alongin the East – nearly the full length of that major Northside thoroughfare.
+The storm’s path extended along Coldwater Road, from Clio Road in the West to Dort Highway in the East – nearly the full length of that major Northside thoroughfare.
 Beecher High School was in its path, its gym destroyed.
-And, in addition to nearly 500 homes, the brand new, not yet operational, was also in the path.
+And, in addition to nearly 500 homes, the brand new, not yet operational, Ternstedt GM Plant was also in the path.
 Miraculously, the new plant, built to replace the original Detroit Ternstedt Division plant, destroyed by fire, was not heavily damaged and its opening delayed by only a few weeks.
 A. W. Sundwick moved his family (wife and one six-year-old boy) from Dearborn, and began work in Ternstedt’s process engineering department, as planned, by July.

 Our house was not in the storm’s path.
-We were about to move into our new construction “ranch type” house in the developing and west., perhaps four miles further south,
+We were about to move into our new construction “ranch type” house in the developing Ballenger Highway neighborhood, perhaps four miles further south, and west.

 It would be years before the Beecher community could rebuild.
 But fortunately for the rest of Flint, rapid growth was widespread.
 Postwar prosperity for General Motors meant prosperity for Flint.
 To the historic original Buick, Fisher Body, Chevrolet, and AC Spark Plug facilities, which collectively employed tens of thousands of mostly unskilled hourly workers, now were added more Fisher Body and Chevrolet plants on the west side of town.
 And, on Coldwater Road, the Ternstedt plant.